Erica Morawski

 Biography

 Dr. Morawski is dedicated to exploring the intersection of design, politics, and identity.
 Her research and writing center on the history of design in the Americas, with a particular focus on the Hispanic Caribbean.
 Her work traverses the nature of these relationships across different scales, from a designed object to larger national or international frameworks of trade, manufacture, and knowledge systems.
-She is presently completing a book manuscript that examines design and development policy in Cuba, Dominican Republic, and Cuba from roughly 1900-1950.
-This project focuses on design related to the tourism industry as a means to analyze Hispanic Caribbean responses to and engagement with the co-constitutive projects of imperialism/colonialism and modernity.
-She is also researching a second book project on the institutionalization and role of design, specifically industrial design and architecture after the 1959 Cuban Revolution.
+She is presently completing a book forthcoming in 2025 with the University of Pittsburgh Press.
+Titled Development Design: Hotels and Politics in the Hispanic Caribbean, the book examines design and development policy in Cuba, the Dominican Republic, and Puerto Rico from roughly 1900-1960.
+This project focuses on design in the tourism industry as a means to analyze Hispanic Caribbean responses to and engagement with the co-constitutive projects of imperialism/colonialism and modernity.
+She is also working on a second book project on the intersection of the institutionalization of design, specifically industrial design and architecture, and revolutionary ideology after the 1959 Cuban Revolution.

 Education